clalil/BlackJack/README.md

 ## The code
 ### Gameplay
 This program represents a simplified Black Jack game where the rules are as follows:
-* The dealer is dealt two cards in the beginning.
 * The dealer wins if she has > 17 and the same current total as the player, if the player goes bust (> 21) or if the dealer has a higher total than the player but less than 22.
 * The player wins if he/she doesn't go bust (> 21 total score), the dealer goes bust or if the player has a higher score than the dealer but less than 22.